cakef0x/SSA-eAIP/docs/Aerodromes/Reunion/Saint Denis Roland Garros (FMEE)/tower.md

 ### Fixed-Wing Aircraft

-  * There are no published VFR departure or arrival routings in and out of the Mauritius CTR for fixed-wing aircraft.
+  * There are no published VFR departure or arrival routings in and out of the Saint-Denis CTR for fixed-wing aircraft.
 Traffic should instead be asked to report overhead specific visual reporting points.
 (VRPs)
   * VFR circuits are permitted on both Runways 12/30 and 14/32.
 The Circuit altitude is 900ft, with circuits away from the terminal buildings.
   * Controllers should avoid extending downwinds significantly to avoid terrain on either side of the field.
   * VFR traffic is not permitted if the cloud ceiling is below 1500ft or if the visibility is less than 5000m.